Skip to content

 5. Click OK to save your changes and close the window.

-If you can’t open the Group Policy Editor (for example, on Windows Home editions), you can use the Windows Registry Editor instead.
+If you can’t use the Group Policy Editor, like on Windows Home, the Windows Registry Editor lets you block untrusted fonts by changing specific settings.

 3. If you don’t see the MitigationOptions folder, right-click Windows NT, select New > Key, and name it MitigationOptions.